- Words to Avoid

-According to research, subject line with 70 characters and up have been marked more beneficial in engaging readers with more clickthrough rate while subject line with less than 50 characters tested well with open rate.
+According to research, subject line with 70 characters and up have been marked more beneficial in engaging readers with more click-through rate while the subject line with less than 50 characters tested well with the open rate.

 - Familiar Sender Name

-Mostly people hesitate to open email from unfamiliar people.
-They feel the essence of spamming or selling some product from unfamiliar sender name.
+Most people hesitate to open email from unfamiliar people.
+They feel the essence of spamming or selling some product from an unfamiliar sender name.
 Avoid using a generic email address and send the email from a real person.

 - Use Concise Language